Code-Institute-Submissions/ci-3rd-milestone/README.md

 ```
 This command will install all the module dependencies that are listed in the package.json file.

 Since the webserver runs on Flask, which is a microframework for Python, it is necessary to install Python from their [website](https://www.python.org/).
-When installing Python, PIP is automatically installed as well.
+When installing Python, pip is automatically installed as well.
 The latter is a package manager for Python.
 Open a terminal (or command prompt) and cd into your cloned folder.
 Type in the following command:
 ```
 pip install -r requirements.txt
 ```
 This command will install all the module dependencies that are listed in the requirements.txt.
-Please note that the actual install command for PIP may vary based on your OS and Python version.
+Please note that the actual install command for pip may vary based on your OS and Python version.

 This project uses a MySQL database as the backend storage technology.
 You can run a MySQL server by yourself by using, for instance, the following [docker image](https://hub.docker.com/_/mysql) or by using an online free MySQL service such as [db4free](https://www.db4free.net/).
 When you have created a MySQL server, please make sure that you update the ```config.json``` file located in the root folder of this repository.
 This file in necessary in order to connect to you database.